Susan J. Skledar, RPh, MPH, FASHPDirector of Experiential Learning, Professor, Pharmacy and Therapeutics

 Prof. Skledar has received national and regional recognition for her work from the American Society of Health-System Pharmacists (ASHP), American Pharmaceutical Association, Institute for Safe Medication Practices, National Association of Healthcare Quality, Hospital and Health-System Association of Pennsylvania, and Pennsylvania Society of Health-System Pharmacists.
 She, as part of interdisciplinary care teams, is a two-time honoree of the ASHP Best Practices Award in Health-System Pharmacy in 2000 and in 2012.
 She was an individual winner of the APhA Pinnacle Award for Healthcare Quality Improvement.
 In 2013, she received the ASHP Distinguished Service Award for her work in inpatient pharmacy practice advancement and interdisciplinary collaboration.

 Prof. Skledar has authored over 85 publications, book chapters, and articles, and over 125 posters related to her areas of focus in hospital/health-system pharmacy and innovative teaching strategies.

 Prior to 1996, Prof. Skledar spent seven years in hospital pharmacy leadership at UPMC as Pharmacy Manager and Director to implement clinical and decentralized pharmacy services to the critical care and anesthesiology/operating rooms areas, Investigational Drug Services, and develop staff education programs.

-Areas of research are process and outcome impact of evidence-based protocols in institutional practice, and the factors affecting successful change of physician prescribing practices.
+Areas of academic research are process and outcome impact of student learning experiences, and innovations in experiential teaching and learning.